XLuma/AvatarPresetManager/README.md

 ## Known issues
 - Switching into an avatar only works if that avatar is favorited.
 [This is due to a VRChat bug](`https://feedback.vrchat.com/avatar-30/p/1626-osc-avatar-change-is-not-working`)
-- In specific instances with certaina avatars, presets wont apply/switching wont apply.
+- In specific instances with certain avatars, presets wont apply/switching wont apply.
 Needs investigation.

 ## Contributing
 Contributions are very welcome.
 When submitting a PR, please make sure to outline very clearly the purpose of your pull request, and properly test the program to make sure current functionalities work with your feature.